Meet the Founder

 To make social entrepreneurship projects more sustainable, accessible to all students, and to leverage impact long-term using virtual teams, David co-founded a non-profit, BplansforHumanity, which enabled hundreds of students from the University of Iowa, Cornell College, The Ohio State University, and the University of Delaware to implement their own social entrepreneurship projects as well as collaborate with existing nonprofits in South Asia, Central America, and the United States.
 This virtual team model became the basis for SICC’s team approach to coaching and project management.

-He also co-founded several for-profit social entrepreneurship ventures, including NurturEnergy, which won the "Hero of the Planet" award from the St. Louis Business Journal in 2010 for its sustainable new product development and social innovation partnerships, and DClimate, whose patent-pending no-idle systems for truck cabs currently on the road in North America prevent more than 20 tons of CO₂ as well as other pollutants from entering the atmosphere every day.
-This year, DClimate raised $2.3 million in venture capital for new product development and market expansion.
+He also co-founded several successful for-profit social entrepreneurship ventures, including NurturEnergy, which won the "Hero of the Planet" award from the St. Louis Business Journal in 2010 for its sustainable new product development and social innovation partnerships, and DClimate, whose patented no-idle systems for truck cabs currently on the road in North America prevent more than 30 tons of CO₂ as well as other pollutants from entering the atmosphere every day.
+Last year, DClimate raised $2.3 million in venture capital for new product development and market expansion.

 Students test and report water quality and clean up local waterways; work with local restaurants to separate food waste and report results to media; testify in the Iowa legislature and lobby the governor for funding to compost at landfills to reduce methane production; launch an organization to help schools convert to sustainable and healthful fundraisers, and undergraduates collaborate with social entrepreneurs in India as part of a university course and BplansForHumanity.